WAKU-TAKE-A/ExampleOfOpenCvSharp/README.md

 ## Notes on execution

 * Open "wk_opencvsharp.sln".
 * Install "OpenCvSharp" with NuGet.
-  * Checked with version 4.0.0.20181129.
+In 2019/10/13, it is "OpenCvSharp4.Windows".
-  * If you want to use another version, remove the references of "OpenCvSharp.Blob.dll", "OpenCvSharp.dll", "OpenCvSharp.Extensions.dll" and "OpenCvSharp.UserInterface.dll" , refer to them again.
+* Add "OpenCvSharp.Blob.dll", "OpenCvSharp.dll", "OpenCvSharp.Extensions.dll" and "OpenCvSharp.UserInterface.dll" to the wk_util_opencvsharp reference.
 * Build.
 * Copy the "x64/debug/opencvsharp" or "x64/release/opencvsharp" folder to IronPython's "Lib" folder.
 * Environment variable "IRONPYTHON_HOME" is required.
 It is the installation location of IronPython.